droidian-devices/devices.droidian.org/content/devices/surya.md

     - Install the file called `boot.img` as an Image to the `Boot` partition
     - Alternatively, you can enter fastboot mode and `fastboot flash boot boot.img`
 - Install the DTBO image
-    - Install the file called `dtbo.img` as an Image to the `dtbo` partition
+    - Install the file called `dtbo.img` as an Image to the `dtbo` partition using TWRP
     - Alternatively, you can enter fastboot mode and `fastboot flash dtbo dtbo.img`
 - Install the vbmeta image
-    - Install the file called `vbmeta.img` as an Image to the `vbmeta` partition
+    - Install the file called `vbmeta.img` as an Image to the `vbmeta` partition using TWRP
     - Alternatively, you can enter fastboot mode and `fastboot flash vbmeta vbmeta.img`
 - Install recovery
     - Install the file called `TWRP.img` as an Image to the `Recovery` partition